The non-$\ell$-part of the number of spanning trees in abelian $\ell$-towers of multigraphs: Introduction

 \subsection{Acknowledgement}

+The authors would like to thank Cédric Dion and Anwesh Ray for interesting discussions on topics related to the present article.
 DV would like to thank the pure mathematics group at the California State University - Chico including John Lind, Thomas Mattman, and Kevin McGown for several stimulating discussions during our seminar.
 DV would also like to thank AL for inviting him to give a talk at the Universit\'{e} Laval on related topics from which the current paper is a result of discussions that followed.
 AL's research is supported by the NSERC Discovery Grants Program RGPIN-2020-04259 and RGPAS-2020-00096.
 AL would like to thank DV for introducing this beautiful subject to him.